Mystique (character): Freedom Force

 Anti-mutant sentiment rises and the federal government launches its own covert anti-mutant program, Project Wideawake.
 Believing that the times have become too dangerous for the Brotherhood of Evil Mutants to continue, Mystique goes to Valerie Cooper, special assistant to the head of the National Security Council, and offers the Brotherhood's services to the government.
 In return for entering government service, Mystique and her team receive a presidential pardon for all criminal charges, to be revoked if any member of Freedom Force is found committing a crime.
 Cooper agrees to convey the offer to the President on the condition that the Brotherhood arrests their founder, Magneto.
 The Brotherhood, now reincarnated as Freedom Force, are defeated by Magneto and the X-Men.
 When Magneto learns that Freedom Force are official federal agents, he voluntarily surrenders to them.

-Mystique leads Freedom Force in capturing the Avengers on behalf of the federal government.
-She clashes with X-Factor in seeking to arrest Rusty Collins.
-With Freedom Force, she fights the X-Men in Dallas, and witnesses her foster daughter's apparent demise.
-With Freedom Force, she battles Cyclops and Marvel Girl.
-With Freedom Force she seeks to arrest Rusty Collins again, and battles the New Mutants.
-She finally succeeds in capturing Collins as well as Skids.
-She leads Freedom Force against the Reavers on Muir Island.
-On this particularly disastrous mission, Freedom Force loses two of its members, Stonewall and Mystique's lover Destiny.
+Mystique leads Freedom Force against the Reavers on Muir Island.
+On this particularly disastrous mission, Freedom Force loses two of its members, Stonewall and Destiny.
 The death of her lover leaves Mystique psychologically scarred, and she deserts her former allies.

-Mystique is later nearly killed by Valerie Cooper, who is under the Shadow King's control.
-She then impersonates Cooper, but is eventually discovered and saves Xavier by killing the Shadow King's human host, Jacob Reisz.
-She finally reconciles with Rogue.
-In time, she comes to terms with Destiny's death.
-She teams with Spiral and Wolverine in thwarting Mojo's near-destruction of the universe.
-Mystique later briefly stays as a guest at Xavier's mansion.
-She begins going insane and leaves the mansion under the care of Forge.